porcelani/article-automation-tests-with-docker/README.md

 It's a article, requirement to concluded the my specialization in Web Development, have the propose to compare the preparation environments in Web Development using Docker with a how we do always installing everything.

-Technology Stack: PostgreSQL, WildFly, Java, Maven
+Technology Stack: PostgreSQL, WildFly, Java, Maven, Ubuntu 16.04 LTS